Autódromo El Jabalí – San Salvador

 Opened in 1979 after five years of works and efforts of the Automóvil Club de El Salvador, with the supervision of the FIA, it has gathered all the passion for racing in this area for more than four decades.

-Thanks also to this important heritage, the new Formula One Organization has selected the area to build an extension, designed by me, that will be able to host a Grand Prix and that will maintain the original layout intact, as it will be constructed around it and the hill that overlooks it, which will be a magnificent natural 360° stand, with the inside being like a stadium around Turn 3 and 4.
+Thanks to this important heritage, the new Formula One Organization has selected the area to build an extension, designed by me, suitable to host all major motorsport classes that will be constructed around the hill that overlooks the track, which will be a magnificent natural 360° stand.

 All facilities, including the pits, will be rebuilt to the highest standards.